 IBFAN’s Coordinating Council (IBCoCo) is IBFAN’s highest Governing Body.
 IBCoCo is composed of the eight regional coordinators, of members of their regional Boards elected by regional assemblies, and of representatives of IBFAN’s four Global Programmes.
 IBCoCo meets every two years to set policy and strategic priorities, plan coordinated action, and discuss administrative and financial matters.
 In the interim between the IBCoCo meetings, the IBFAN Global Council (G5) of elected representatives follows up on the IBCoCo decisions.
 G5 meets periodically by Skype and forwards minutes of meeting to IBCoCo.

-IBCoCo met in Johannesburg, South Africa, in December 2016 and elected a new G5 comprising of five representatives as follows:
+IBCoCo met in Rio De Janeiro, Brazil, in November 2019 and elected a new G5 comprising of five representatives as follows: